-• Copy micropython.zip (see Building wasp-os from source) to your Android device and download nRF Connect for Android if you do not already have it.
+Copy micropython.zip (see Building wasp-os from source) to your Android device and download nRF Connect for Android if you do not already have it.

-- Connect to the device (e.g. PineDFU if you have a PineTime) using nRFConnect, click the DFU button and send micropython.zip to the device. - When the upload is complete the watch will reboot and launch the digital clock application.
+- Ensure the watch is running in OTA update mode. - Connect to the device (e.g. PineDFU if you have a PineTime) using nRFConnect, click the DFU button and send micropython. zip to the device. - When the upload is complete the watch will reboot and launch the digital clock application.

-2.4.2 DaFlasher for Android
+2.5.2 DaFlasher for Android